A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 The Christmas story doesn’t end with the Nativity.
 It begins there.
 For Joseph and Mary, it meant a hasty departure under cover of darkness to a strange land.
 It meant hard travel in open country with a young mother and an infant whom Herod was seeking to kill…

-Come to think of it, it had to be a scary trip, maybe the scariest road trip experience of all time.
-Yes, there was an aging and jealous king trying to eliminate a potential threat to his throne, but it wasn’t just Herod who wanted the baby dead.
+Come to think of it, it had to be a scary trip, maybe the scariest family road trip experience of all time.
+Yes, there was an aging and jealous king trying to eliminate a potential threat to his throne, but it wasn’t only Herod who wanted the baby dead.
 Paul reminded us in Ephesians 6:12 “For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places…”

 Spiritual War